rodrigo-catalano/rc24/rc24_pc/readme.txt

 Code to communicate with rc24 components from a pc

-All very rough and ready but useful for development
+Build with visual studio 2008 or visual c# express 2008 up to r68 .net3.5

-Build with visual studio 2010 or visual c# express 2010
+Build with visual studio 2010/12 or visual c# express 2010/12 from r96 .net4.0

 rc24lib is a .net library to handle rc24 routed messages